dondemcsak/sql-minikube/README.md

 * Now run the following Powershell command to install Chocolatey
 > Set-ExecutionPolicy Bypass -Scope Process -Force; iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))
 * If you don't see any errors, you are ready to use Chocolatey!
 Type choco or choco -? now.

+### Set the Default Chocolatey Deployment Location

+If you don't change the default location that Chocolatey deploys applications without installers, it will create folders under C:\ProgramData\chocolatey\lib

+When you use Chocolatey to install kubectl and minikube they should be put in the path.

 ### Install kubectl
 With Chocolatey installing the Kubernetes CLI is as simple as:
 > choco install kubernetes-cli

 Now test to make sure it is installed
 > kubectl